kyverno/website/content/en/docs/Writing policies/mutate.md

 weight: 4
 ---

-A `mutate` rule can be used to modify matching resources.
-A mutate rule can be written as a RFC 6902 JSON Patch, a strategic merge patch, or as an overlay pattern.
+A `mutate` rule can be used to modify matching resources and is written as either a RFC 6902 JSON Patch, a strategic merge patch, or as an overlay pattern.

 {{% alert title="Note" color="warning" %}}
 Overlay and patches methods are currently deprecated and scheduled for removal in Kyverno 1.5.
 Please use the [patch strategic merge](#strategic-merge-patch) or [RFC 6902 JSON Patch](#rfc-6902-jsonpatch) methods from now forward.
 {{% /alert %}}

 By using a `patch` in the [JSONPatch - RFC 6902](http://jsonpatch.com/) format, you can make precise changes to the resource being created.
 A `strategic merge patch` is useful for controlling merge behaviors on elements with lists.
 Using an `overlay` is convenient for describing the desired state of the resource.
+Regardless of the method, a `mutate` rule is used when an object needs to be modified in a given way.

 Resource mutation occurs before validation, so the validation rules should not contradict the changes performed by the mutation section.